-Students can receive up to 853 euros of BAföG funding per month.
+Due to the Corona pandemic you or your Parents may earn less.
+This means: Even if you were previously ineligible, this may now have changed.
+Students can receive up to 861 € of BAföG funding per month.
 If you are already eligible for BAföG and your income or that of your parents has changed, you can submit an updated application.

 Can I apply for housing benefit?

+You are only eligible for housing benefit in certain cases.
+As a student, you need to submit a BAföG application first.
+Only if you receive a BAföG rejection ("dem Grunde nach"), you can apply for housing benefit.
 As an international student with a residence title "for study purposes" (§ 16 AufenthG), the housing benefitor ALG II can possibly have a negative effect on your residence permit.
 Please contact our social counselling service or the International Office at your university before you apply.
-More information on housing benefit
+More information on housing benefit:

 Can I apply for ALG II (social welfare)?

 Full-time students are generally excluded from benefits according to the German Social Security Code II.
 There are exceptions (e.g. hardship cases).
 For more information, please consult our social counselling service.

 What other financial aid is available?
 How can I save money?
 How can I continue to pay my bills?

 Health insurance, rent, mobile phone bill, etc.: Contact your health insurance company, your apartment rental service, your mobile phone contract company, etc. if you are currently unable to make the payments at all or only partially.
 You may be asked for a deferral or partial payment of the premiums and, if necessary, a reminder lock.
 Please also note: Health insurance coverage is a prerequisite for enrolment and re-registration at your university.
 If you are currently unable to pay contributions due to the effects of the pandemic, you should contact your health insurance company immediately.
 Further information on payment deferrals from the BMJV